telerik-boneyard/backend-services-push-hybrid-advanced/README.md

-This application is an advanced example of using Push Notifications provided by Telerik Backend Services in a client app that is enabled to send and receive push notifications.
+This application is an example of creating and receiving Push Notifications provided by Telerik Backend Services.

 ### Requirements ###

    * Registration in Telerik Platform (https://platform.telerik.com/).
    * A new or existing Backend Services project in your Platform account.
    * The project must be configured for push notifications as specified in the Backend Services [documentation](http://docs.telerik.com/platform/backend-services/features/push-notifications/setup).

+> In order to send a notification to a subset of users you will need a Telerik Platform[subscription plan](http://www.telerik.com/purchase/platform) that supports "Push to Segment".

 ### Showcased features of Telerik Backend Services ###